RunboxScripts/RunboxDesktopIntegration/README.md

 4. Go to Default Applications and set "Runbox Webmail" as the default email application.

 5. Restart your web browser, and make sure "Runbox Webmail" is set as the default email application.

+## Support

+[Open an issue](https://github.com/RunboxScripts/RunboxWebmail/issues) or email: runboxscripts@runbox.com

+Feel free to:

+* Ask **any** questions
+* Report bugs and problems
+* Suggest new key shortcuts

+We look forward to hearing from you, thanks!